 ADVICE FOR BRIDES

 - The number one reason ceremonies start late is because of hair and makeup.
-If you’re having this done, be towards the middle or first depending on the size of your party, and if need be, get a quick touch up at the end.
-The added benefit is you’ll know if you need more bobby pins or hair spray to last you the day by giving your hair a bit of time to settle.
+If you’re having this done, be towards the middle or first depending on the size of your party.

 - If you hate being seen without makeup, get your makeup done before hair.
 It will save your from wanting to burn the first 100 or so photographs in your wedding gallery.
 This is a non issue if you’re confident in your own skin or aren’t having photography coverage of you getting ready.

-Limit those helping you get dressed to 2-4 people otherwise it gets too crowded to take photographs and often ends up making you stressed and even overheated if it’s a hot summer day in an already cramped room.
+- Limit those helping you get dressed to 2-3 people.
+It can get too crowded to take photographs.
+And even worse, often ends up making you stressed or overheated if it’s a hot summer day in an already cramped room.

 ADVICE FOR GROOMS